26 Sights in Minneapolis, United States (with Map and Images)

 Show sight on map

-10. Gold Medal Park
+20. Gold Medal Park

 Show sight on map

 Gold Medal Park is a 7.5-acre (3.0 ha) park in the Downtown East neighborhood of Minneapolis, Minnesota, United States.
 Opened in May 2007, the park was designed by landscape architect Tom Oslund and is owned by the city of Minneapolis.
-It takes its inspiration from the Native American mounds that are found throughout Minnesota, and its name from Gold Medal flour, a product of General Mills.
+It takes its inspiration from the Native American mounds found throughout Minnesota, and its name from Gold Medal flour, a product of General Mills.
 It consists of a 32-foot-high (9.8 m) mound, reached by a spiral walkway rising out of a green lawn with 300 trees.
-The park, just east of the Guthrie Theater, provides the Mill District neighborhood with some rare green space.
+The park, just east of the Guthrie Theater, gives the Mill District neighborhood some rare green space.

 Wikipedia: Gold Medal Park (EN)